-Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve children's social care as appropriate.
+Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve local authority children's social care as appropriate.

 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures.

 The duty for teachers mentioned above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
 Staff should not examine pupils.

-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out should speak to the DSL and follow our local safeguarding procedures: https://www.proceduresonline.com/kentandmedway/chapters/p_female_gen_mut.html
+Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried should speak to the DSL and follow our local safeguarding procedures.